 The MD Program includes substantial content in Clinical Public Health (population health, health systems science, health policy, and community health) to prepare GW graduates for an expanded scope of practice required to be successful 21st century physicians.
 What are your specific interests and experiences related to that aspect of the MD Program?
 (350 characters)

 As of 2020, there’s a new dean of The George Washington SMHS, Dean Barbara L. Bass, MD.
 She is committed to a “forward-focus” for the school of medicine.
-Surely, the integrated curriculum in public health is part of how they focus on the future.
+Surely, the integrated curriculum in public health is in part how they focus on the future.
 To answer this prompt, if you have taken a course in “health policy” explain the relationship between health policy and patient outcomes, or explain what population health is in light of a community-based activity you participated in during a mission trip abroad or in your own community during the pandemic.
 What niche in community health is your point of engagement to improve the lives of others?
 Where and how do you wholeheartedly “do the right thing” for others and will continue to do so?
 “Doing the right thing for patients, always” is part of GW’s vision, which applies to the community as well.

 GW SMHS essay #3

 What is your most meaningful clinical experience to date, involving direct patient contact?
 (350 characters)

 For this question, consider the range of your experience and the level of responsibility that you’ve taken on in a clinical setting.
 Choose the one that required you to provide the most support or hands-on assistance.
 Effective examples would be if you’ve traveled to another country for a medical mission or translated at a free clinic.
 Educating patients on any aspect of preventative health or taking a patient’s medical history would also work.
 Close this brief response stating a successful outcome for the patient(s), a significant change in your understanding of diversity and medicine, or a humble moment of wisdom about adjusting to a difficult challenge and in doing so learned about the importance of adaptability in order to improve a patient situation.